P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Related Works

 \section{Related Works}

+\textbf{\labeltext{Integer-based LLM Quantization.}{reb:related_work_int}} Numerous studies have explored quantization algorithms based on conventional integer formats to reduce the memory footprint and computational demand of LLMs~\cite{gptq, qserve, quarot, gyrot, tender, awq, smoothquant, llm-int8, kvquant, kivi, oaken, omniquant, spinquant, atom, bloom, flexquant, figna, lut-tc, earth, aster}.
+While weights are easy to quantize using integer formats, activations usually exhibit much larger dynamic range with significant quantization error.
+To address this, prior works employ various techniques, such as maintaining outliers at higher precision~\cite{oaken, llm-int8, atom}, smoothing activation channels~\cite{smoothquant, qserve}, and applying matrix rotation to activations~\cite{gyrot, quarot, spinquant}.
+However, these methods require either offline calibration with potential overfitting, or considerable online computation overhead.
+Our work distinguishes itself by seamlessly blending lightweight dynamic smoothing and hybrid numerical formats to achieve a balanced trade-off between model accuracy and hardware efficiency.

-\textbf{Custom Quantization Formats.} Recently, there has been significant research on custom numerical formats for quantization in the architecture community~\cite{mant, bitmod, blockdialect, ant, fp8, microscaling, olive, mx_plus, spark, amove, microscopiq, anda}.
-OliVe~\cite{olive} proposes to quantize LLM outliers using an adaptive biased-float format.
-ANT~\cite{ant} introduces a new data type that better adapts to the per-tensor value distribution of different model layers.
-MANT~\cite{mant} further extends ANT with a mathematically adaptive data type for group-wise quantization.
+\textbf{\labeltext{Custom Quantization Formats.}{reb:related_work_dtype}} Recently, there has been significant research on custom numerical formats for quantization in the architecture community~\cite{mant, bitmod, blockdialect, ant, microscaling, olive, mx_plus, spark, amove, microscopiq, anda, pisa, kllm, ecco, lut-gemm, figlut, razer, mxfp4_unveil, students}.
 Although these proposals achieve good hardware efficiency, they struggle to outperform existing algorithmic solutions under the aggressive \texttt{W4A8KV4} configuration~\cite{qserve, quarot}.
-On the contrary, \workname{} introduces a novel operand-dependent quantization scheme using hybrid numerical formats, achieving higher accuracy than SoTA algorithmic solutions.
+On the other hand, \workname{} introduces a novel operand-dependent quantization scheme using hybrid numerical formats, achieving better accuracy than SoTA algorithmic solutions.
 In addition to academic proposals, custom quantization formats have been widely adopted by industry.
 The microscaling format~\cite{microscaling}, standardized by Open Compute Project, applies a shared 8-bit exponent to a group of low-precision operands.
 Both NVIDIA and AMD add support for \texttt{FP4} and \texttt{FP8} formats in their flagship GPUs~\cite{amd-gpu, blackwell-gpu}.
 The latest NVIDIA Blackwell architecture introduces the NVFP4 format~\cite{nvfp4}, which enhances the standard \texttt{FP4} data type with a two-level scaling strategy.